stalker-tools/tools/README.md

 At all, using scenarios involves two ways:

 - Standalone command-line utility - ready-to-use for game enthusiasts.
 See: installation [2.2.3 db-extract instructions](#223-db-extract-instructions)
 - Python-way API to access game resources as flexible as python can - for developers.

 Command-line tool to extract _.db, .xdb, .xrp, .xp_ files.
 See help: `paths.py -h` and it sub-command `paths.py e -h`.
+Standalone tool: `db-extract`.<br/>

-Of course there is low-level command-line tool for analysis of .db/.xdb files content - game files/folders structure.
-See help: `DBReader.py -h` and it sub-commands.
+Of course there is _low-level_ command-line tool for analysis of .db/.xdb files content - game files/folders structure.
+See help: `DBReader.py -h` and it sub-commands.<br/>
 This tool allows to game developers working with gamedata without nessesarity extracting of .db/.xdb files:
 Python-way API - just import `XRReader` class from `DBReader.py`.
 See [DBReader.py:main()](https://github.com/stalker-tools/tools/blob/0b7f1c134f875a457119ae87c7187c0d3708e0a6/DBReader.py#L262) function code for low-level usage examples.